Master of Arts in English

 More About the Program

-Our English master’s degree program gives you the opportunity to utilize resources such as the Dick Smith Library with online databases and resources, online class discussion boards and the Writing Center. - A variety of opportunities are available for individual and group research that allows you to develop new approaches or new perspectives on English topics in a supportive environment.
+Develop graduate research projects relevant to you: A variety of opportunities are available for individual and group research that allows you to develop new approaches or new perspectives on English topics in a supportive environment.
 You can explore topics you’re interested in or topics that you can apply in your current workplace or classroom.

 Offered Concentrations